adobopunk/boomstyle/docs/Proving Grounds/proving-grounds-partner-guidelines.md

 ## Partner Lockup

-When designing a partner lockup that uses a "Your Brand x Proving Grounds" graphic, ensure both logos are of equal size, and use the spacing guidelines to ensure the x or other graphic elements do not intrude on the minimum space required around the logo.
+When designing a partner lockup that uses a "Your Brand x Proving Grounds" graphic, ensure both logos are of equal size and use spacing guidelines to ensure the x or other graphic elements do not intrude on the minimum space required around the logo.

 <figure><img src="/src/assets/img/PG2025/partner-assets/examples/PG_example_good.jpg" alt="">
-<figcaption>Example of appropriate use of the PG logo - Space around the logo, readable on background, unmodified.</figcaption></figure>
+<figcaption>Example of appropriate use of the PG logo: Space around the logo, readable on background, unmodified.</figcaption></figure>

 We provide a Photoshop file to use as a template at the link below.